-The main purpose of music is to provide students with the knowledge and ability to become practicing musicians.
+The main purpose of music is to provide students with the knowledge and ability to become practising musicians.
 The old style of music education left the student with good playing skills but with little or no knowledge of ensemble work, the arranging and composition of music, popular music and the music industry.
-The new syllabus addresses all of the above in a way that will empower musicians to become performers, as well as composers and arrangers.
+The syllabus addresses all of the above in a way that will empower musicians to become performers, as well as composers and arrangers.
 It will be studied in five designated areas: Practical (playing an instrument), Composition and Arrangement, Improvisation, Theory and Harmony, and Music Culture and History.

-Director of Music: Mr Diederick Basson
+Director of Music: Dr Diederick Basson

 At Somerset College the Life Orientation Department follows the curriculum and assessment methods as stipulated in the National Curriculum Statement policy documents of the school sector.